 News

-IFLScience on MSNAustralian Moth Is First-Known Invertebrate To Navigate By Stars On Epic 1,000-Kilometer MigrationBogong moths (Agrotis infusa) fly up 1,000 kilometers (600 miles) to take shelter in the handful of high-altitude caves that ...
+IFLScience on MSNAustralian Moth Is First-Known Invertebrate To Navigate By Stars On Epic 1,000-Kilometer MigrationBogong moths (Agrotis infusa) fly up 1,000 kilometers (600 miles) to take shelter in the handful of high-altitude caves that stay cold enough for them through the heat of the Australian summer.
+Flying ...

 Each spring, billions of bogong moths fill southeast Australia’s skies.
 Fleeing the lowlands and trying to beat the heat, ...